Many people claim to have “cured” ulcerative colitis with diet or supplements.

-The same environmental factors that contribute to disease onset can also cause flares.
+The same environmental factors that contribute to disease onset can also cause debilitating flares.

-Other research has shown a strong link between animal protein and IBD risk.
+Some research has also shown a strong link between animal protein and IBD risk.

 Summary: A combination of genetic, environmental and immunological factors contribute to ulcerative colitis risk.
 Symptoms occur in flares and include digestive complaints, as well as fatigue and fever.

-Medications are used to manage flares and induce remission as quickly as possible.
+Medications are typically used to manage flares and induce remission as quickly as possible.